SophiaAtkinson/DarkSleeky/README.md

 ## Help
 Need a hand?
 I would love to help you out!
 Message Me on discord (SophiaXD#3076).
-Alternatively, you could open an issue on GitHub.
+Alternatively, you could open an issue on [git.oldgate.org](https://git.oldgate.org/Sophia/DarkSleeky/issues/new).
 I will have long term support for this theme.